-Florist shops can get busy, particularly around holidays and special events, so if you’d like a laid back sedentary job, floristry is not for you.
+Florist shops can get busy, particularly around holidays and special events, so if you’d like a laid-back sedentary job, floristry is not for you.
 You’ll be standing on your feet all day, answering phones, taking orders, working the cash register, walking around and attending to customers and preparing flowers.
 You have to do all those tasks (and more) and be quick about it too.

 If you want to work as a florist there’s a good chance you’re interested in starting your own florist shop, which requires all the typical skills of an entrepreneur: hard work, persistence, resilience.

 Whether it’s your first job or a change of career, it never hurts to take a step back and assess your personality to see whether you’re the right fit for this occupation or whether you should be doing something else.
-Here are a couple of career personality tests you can try: http://www.careertest.net and http://www.keirsey.com.
-Bear in mind that these are just objective measurements that do not truly capture the essence of who you are or your passions.
-They are only meant as a tool to help guide you, so take their results with a good amount of discernment.
+Try an online career test, or have a talk with a guidance counsellor or career consultant.

-Do the job attributes listed above not sound like who you are?
-If not, that’s OK as there are plenty of other career paths out there.
-It’s better to find out sooner rather than later.
-But if so, and you have a love of flowers and working with people, floristry could prove to be a rich and rewarding career that you’ll be glad to have gotten into.
+Do the job attributes listed above not sound like what you want?
+If not, that’s OK.
+There are plenty of other career paths out there, and it’s better to find out sooner rather than later.
+But if so, and you have a love of flowers and working with people, floristry could prove to be a rich and rewarding career that you’ll be glad you pursued.